 Last month my mom found an old letter that Santa had left me when I was very young.
-(You may have seen this picture of it that I posted on Instagram.)
+(Check out this picture of it that I posted on Instagram.)
 It was beautifully written in red calligraphy and was made to look as though it were on aged paper.
 I had no memory of receiving it when I was little, but it made me SO happy to see it now as an adult.

 And of course it made me want to have Santa leave my children a special note.
 Problem is I don’t know calligraphy and there’s no way I’m going to successfully dye paper to look like it’s old (trust me on that one.).
-So I hopped onto the computer one night and made up some letterhead and a thank you note from the big man in red.
+So I hopped onto the computer one night and created my own version of Santa’s Stationery – some letterhead and a thank you note from the big man in red.
 (Hey – when you’re important, you definitely have custom stationery.)
-You can download it later in this post!

-I think this set of Santa’s stationery turned out pretty cute and will lend some authenticity to any note Santa might leave your little one(s) – even if you don’t know calligraphy!
+You can download the free Santa Stationery Printables near the end of this post!
+They’re super cute and will lend some authenticity to any note Santa might leave your little one(s) – even if you don’t know calligraphy!

 After I printed my letterhead and thank you notes out, I tried to write all fancy like Santa would.
 It looked ridiculous.
 I’m not even going to show you the full note.
 Womp womp.